A-short-name/lab1-node/README.md

 # WA1 2020/21 - LAB1

 This Repository contains all the exercises from LAB1 of WA1 course of Politecnico di Torino.
+The exercises text is shown below, but the original PDF is left anyway in the repository.

 ## Exercise 0 - Preparation